alifele/Python/PyGic/README.md

 Notes:
 1. I have used https://logic.ly/demo website for the drawings.

+You will need the following packages to use this library
+* python 3.7 (or above)
+* numpy
+* matplotlib

+***

 Ali Fele Paranj

-Physics student at sharif university of tech.
+Physics student at sharif university of Tech.

-2020
+Summer 2020.